 We have something to confess.
-This ridiculously good riff on seven layer dip had been meticulously reworked by the folks at Cooking Light magazine to contain as few fat grams as possible thanks to low-fat cheese and reduced-fat sour cream.
-Which, to us, is sad.
-Because the thing is, what really matters when it comes to satiety is satisfaction.
+This ridiculously good riff on seven-layer dip had been meticulously reworked by the folks at Cooking Light magazine to contain as few fat grams as possible thanks to low-fat cheese and reduced-fat sour cream.
+The thing is, what really matters when it comes to satiety is satisfaction.
 And we derive a heck of a lot of that from real food.
 You know, food that hasn’t been tampered with in any way.
-So we ditched the low-fat dairy but kept the recipe, which is seriously the best seven layer dip we’ve ever had.
+So we ditched the low-fat dairy but kept the recipe, which is seriously the best seven-layer dip we’ve ever had.
 Provided you use real cheese and sour cream.
-One taste and we think you’ll agree it was the right thing to do.–Renee Schettler Rossi
+One taste and we think you’ll agree that it was the right thing to do.–David Leite

-- One 16-ounce or 454-g can reduced-sodium black beans, rinsed and drained
+- One (15-ounce) can reduced-sodium black beans, rinsed and drained

 - 1/2 teaspoon freshly ground black pepper, divided